310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_1.md

 We’re the two-in-one twin idols, Aoi Hinata and Aoi Yuuta!

-We’re twin stars who can breeze through the world of showbiz better than anyone else...☆
+We’re twin stars who can breeze through the world of showbiz better than anyone else…☆

 That’s all, folks!
-Whoops, I just can’t stop promoting us every chance I get~ I think it’s become a habit of mine...?
+Whoops, I just can’t stop promoting us every chance I get~ I think it’s become a habit of mine…?

 Hm?
 You thought it was great?
 Thankies!